getggos/apps/README.md

 ## Microsoft Apps
-Install the Microsoft Store and Xbox apps on ggOS.
+Install the Microsoft Store or other UWP apps on ggOS.
 Simply download the packages and open them.

 NOTE: The Xbox app requires the Xbox Game Bar app, along with additional packages that must be installed from within the Xbox app itself.